replit/river/PROTOCOL.md

 1. It keeps the connection alive by preventing the underlying transport from timing out.
 2. It allows the session to detect when the underlying transport has been lost, even in cases where the transport does not emit a close event.
 3. It provides an upper bound on how many messages the session buffers in the case of a reconnection (consider the case where an upload procedure is really long-lived and the server doesn't send any messages until the upload is finished.
 Without these explicit heartbeats, the client will buffer everything!).

+#### Maximum payload size handling

+It is desirable to set a maximum allowed payload size to prevent clients or servers from sending payloads that are too large for the underlying transport.
+Some transports may enforce a maximum payload size and close the connection if that is exceeded.
+This would cause the entire river session to become broken as this payload cannot be transmitted.
+It is better to catch this before sending the message on the transport and only fail the single procedure call that was attempting to send the large payload.

+Payload size is calculated after encoding the message with the configured codec.

+##### Client handling

+###### Init Message

+If the init message of a procedure exceeds the maximum payload size, the client must inject a `MAX_PAYLOAD_SIZE_EXCEEDED` error and fail the procedure.
+In this case no message is ever sent to the server and is handled entirely client-side.

+###### Non-init message

+If the client attempts to send a message after a procedure has been started which exceeds the maximum payload size.
+The client must throw an error inside the `write` call and inject a `MAX_PAYLOAD_SIZE_EXCEEDED` error in the procedure read stream.
+The client must also send a cancel request to the server so the server-side resources can be cleaned up.

+##### Server handling

+If the server attempts to send a message after a procedure has been started which exceeds the maximum payload size, the server must reply with a `MAX_PAYLOAD_SIZE_EXCEEDED` error and close down the procedure.